ChoGGi/SurvivingMars_CheatMods/CheatMod_CheatMenu/README.md

 Show Hidden Buildings
 ShuttleHub Shuttles Increase
 Spacing between Pipe Pillars
-Start Mysteries (mysteries don't start till after you have 100 colonists, and an amount of time has passed) Storage Depot / Waste Dump increase
+Start Mysteries (mysteries don't start till after you have 100 colonists, and an amount of time has passed. they stack up, so I wouldn't start too many)
+Storage Depot / Waste Dump increase
 Toggle Editor (you can move stuff around: if you really want a bunch of colonists moving around inside a dome that isn't there anymore)
 Toggle Infopanel Cheats
 Traits: Add/Remove All Negative or Positive
 Unlimited Wonders
 Unlock Every Breakthrough
-Visit Fail Penalty Toggle
+Visit Fail Penalty
 Write Logs

 Settings are saved at %APPDATA%\Surviving Mars\CheatMenuModSettings.lua